On this page

 refresh_token=MIOf-U1zQbyfa3MUfJHhvnUqIut9ClH0xjlDXGJAyqo

-If the refresh token is valid, then you get back a new access and the refresh token.
+If the refresh token is valid, then you get back a new access token, a new ID token, and the refresh token.
 Whether that refresh token is the same one sent in the request or is a new refresh token depends on:

 Note: The access and ID tokens are truncated for brevity.